lucamug/elm-starter/README.md

-# (\*) About the application working wihtout Javascript
+# (\*) Aapplications working without Javascript

 Working without Javascript depends on the application.
-The `elm-starter` example works completely fine also wihtout Javascript, the only missing thing is the smooth transition between pages.
+The `elm-starter` example works completely fine also without Javascript, the only missing thing is the smooth transition between pages.

-The `todo-mvc` example instead require Javascript.
+The `elm-todomvc` example requires Javascript.
 Note that in this example, compared to Evan's original TodoMVC, I slightly changed the CSS to improve the a11y (mainly lack of contrast and fonts too small).

-These two example use `Browser.element` but I tested also with `Browser.application` and it seems working.
+The `elm-spa-example` partially works without Javascript.
+You can browser accross pages but the counters are not working.

+`elm-starter` annd `elm-todomvc` use `Browser.element`, while `elm-spa-example` use `Browser.application`.

+The setup for these two cases is a bit different. `Browser.application` require to use `htmlToReinject` (see `Index.elm`) because Elm is wiping out all the content in the body.
+Also the node where Elm attach itself need to be removed (see `node.remove()` ).

 The working folder of `elm-starter` is `elm-stuff/elm-starter-files`.
 These files are automatically generated and should not be edited directly, unless during some debugging process.